xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-common-execution-exceptions-web-test.md

    WebUI.executeJavaScript("arguments[0].value='Your Value'", Arrays.asList(element))
     ```

-### "Element is not clickable at point (x,x)" and "Another element would receive the click..."
+### "org.openqa.selenium.WebDriverException: Element is not clickable at point (x, y).
+Other element would receive the click: ..."

 **Possible causes**: